Skip To Main Content

 Walton Circle

-Walton coaching up his third straight ASUN title contender.
+Walton coaching up his third-straight ASUN title contender.

 August 10, 2022 - A No-Doubter

 Rob King became the second women's soccer member to make his way into the Kennesaw State Hall of Fame.
-His record stands alone atop of the Owl record books with a 168-80-21 in his 14 years.
+His record stands alone atop the Owl record books with a 168-80-21 mark in his 14 years.
 He led KSU to its first women's soccer season, a national championship and several conference titles.
-He also brought the 2011 NCAA Division I Women's College Cup to Fifth Third Stadium while he served as Assistant Athletic Director.
+He also brought the 2011 NCAA Division I Women's College Cup to Fifth Third Stadium while he served as an Assistant Athletic Director.
 Hall of Fame Page

 Rob King